itaditya/redux-hooks-for-food-delivery/README.md

-## Food delivery app with Redux Hooks
+## Food delivery app with React Query & Zustand

-This repo is used in my blog post to show how to test a React app built using Redux hooks.
+This repo is used in my blog post to show how to test a React app built using React Query & Zustand.
 The tests are written with **@testing-library/react**.

 #### Project Structure-
 I have kept things simple for this toy app.
 All the relevant code for the post is in `src`.
 Here's what each file contains-